-Endeavors is helping Veterans face challenges with a first of its kind Veterans Wellness Center.
+Endeavors is helping Veterans face challenges with a new, first of its kind Veterans Wellness Center.

 Veteran Challenges after Service